 Children missing education (CME): procedures and policies

-Find out about the statutory requirements for school procedures on children missing education (CME), including monitoring attendance, admissions registers and making reasonable enquiries after a child is identified as missing.
-Read CME policies from primary, secondary and special schools.
+Get to grips with the statutory requirements for school procedures related to children absent from education and children missing education (CME), including monitoring attendance, updating admission registers and making reasonable enquiries about a child's whereabouts.
+See CME policies from primary, secondary and special schools.

 Contents

-- Know the types of pupils who are most at risk of going missing from education
+5. Know the pupils who are most at risk of going missing from education

-The information in this article comes from guidance for local authorities (LAs) and schools on children missing education (CME) and Keeping Children Safe in Education.
+The information in this article is based on statutory guidance for local authorities (LAs) and schools on Children missing education (CME), Working together to improve school attendance and Keeping Children Safe in Education (KCSIE)

 Understand your attendance and registration requirements